Best Crafts Affiliate Programs For Bloggers And Marketers

 Do you love to promote arts and crafts?
 Then taking advantage of the highly versatile niche of crafts and craft supply, might be something you should consider.
-If you are looking to promote craft supplies, I highly suggest that you start with the most obvious choices for affiliate programs, like Amazon, Ebay and Etsy.
+If you are looking to promote craft supplies, I highly suggest that you start with the most obvious choices for affiliate programs, like Amazon, eBay and Etsy.
 All three of these big platforms contain a wide variety of supplies, that can be turned into beautiful projects, from doll faces to yarn.
-While eBay would be best for larger quantities, Amazon and Etsy offer a flexibility no affiliate marketer should miss out on.
+While eBay would be best for larger quantities, Amazon and Etsy offer flexibility no affiliate marketer should miss out on.

 A beautiful crafting educational platform, that offers their affiliate program via ShareASale, CreativeBug is another option for the affiliate marketer in this niche.
-Besides offering workshops on just about anything from knitting to cake decorating CreativeBug has some free classes, via which you can easily introduce your audience to the platform, and which gives you plenty of context to review, and rave about, without having to purchases full classes yourself.
+Besides offering workshops on just about anything from knitting to cake decorating CreativeBug has some free classes, via which you can easily introduce your audience to the platform, and which gives you plenty of contexts to review and rave about, without having to purchases full classes yourself.

 Here is what you can expect from their affiliate program:

 Pay-per-sale commissions of 75% on initially paid subscriptions, 75% on 14-day free trial going into a monthly subscription, and 30% on gift subscriptions

 You can sign up for their affiliate program via this link